FarahDvp/Streaming-DRM-Management/README.md

 ## Key Features:

-- Advanced DRM Management: Implementation of digital rights management solutions to protect streaming videos and control access
+- Advanced DRM Management: Implementation of digital rights management solutions to protect streaming videos and control access.
 - Optimized Video Features: Enhanced video viewing and download capabilities, offering a smooth and responsive user experience.
 - Notification System: A notification system to inform users of important events or content updates.
 - Statistics Tracking: Detailed tracking of user interactions with content, enabling in-depth analysis of behavior and engagement.